 The Charles Theatre is located at 1711 N. Charles Street, less than two blocks north of Penn Station in beautiful Baltimore, MD.

-$8.50 Matinees (all shows before 2:30 pm)
+$10.00 Matinees (all shows before 2:30 pm)

-$9.50 Senior Discount
+$10.00 Senior Discount

 The Charles Theatre box office accepts cash, checks and credit cards.

-Gift certificates are available for purchase at our box office which opens daily at 1pm or we also offer eGift cards here.
+Gift cards are available for purchase at our box office which opens daily at 1pm or we also offer eGift cards here.

-Group rates (for 25 people or more) and theatre lobby rentals for independent filmmakers, fund-raisers, weddings, and parties.
+Group rates (for 25 people or more) are available.
+We also offer theatre lobby rentals for independent filmmakers, fund-raisers, weddings, and parties.
 Please call 410-727-3464 or e-mail [email protected] for more information.